edgedb/edgedb-java/docs/transactions.rst

     })

-It is important to note that you must use the ``tx`` parameter of the transaction to preform queries, otherwise you won't get the benefits of transactions.
+It is important to note that you must use the ``tx`` parameter of the transaction to perform queries, otherwise you won't get the benefits of transactions.